Cross-correlations between the CLAMATO Lyman-alpha forest and galaxies within the COSMOS field: Mass-dependent analysis

 While our aggregate galaxy sample in the COSMOS field is of comparable size to LATIS (albeit slightly smaller), we must address the fact that our sample is comprised of several different galaxy survey samples that each have a different observed redshift dispersion $\sigz{}$ and systematic redshift offset $\deltaz{}$.
 These must be separately accounted for in the analysis.

 To produce our galaxy sample for this analysis, we make a unique selection of galaxies to avoid having galaxies that are represented in the different redshift surveys.
-This uses the following selection priority for the redshifts, in descending order: MOSDEF, CLAMATO, VUDS, zCOSMOS-Deep.
+This uses the following selection priority for the redshifts, in descending order: MOSDEF, CLAMATO, VUDS, zCOSMOS-deep.
 As previously mentioned, we discard all galaxies with redshifts only measured by \threedhst{} due to its significantly larger error bars on the galaxy bias.
-Thanks to the rich multi-wavelength photometric data available in the COSMOS field, it is possible to obtain stellar mass estimates that are based on robust NIR photometry by cross-matching with the COSMOS2020 photometric catalog \citep{weaver_2022_cosmos2020}.
-This cross-matching largely follows \citet{momose:2024}, and we drop galaxies which have no estimated stellar mass from the COSMOS2020 photometric catalog.
-After this, our dataset becomes 1189 galaxies, from the original 1950 (non-unique) galaxies used in our per-survey analysis.
-Note that our sample includes 39 galaxies with $\log_{10}(M_* / \msun{}) < 8$, which is below the stellar mass completeness threshold quoted in \citet{weaver_2022_cosmos2020}.
+Thanks to the rich multi-wavelength photometric data available in the COSMOS field, it is possible to obtain stellar mass estimates that are based on robust NIR photometry by cross-matching with the COSMOS2020 Farmer photometric catalog \citep{weaver_2022_cosmos2020}.
+This cross-matching largely follows \citet{momose:2024}, and we drop galaxies which have no estimated stellar mass from the COSMOS2020 catalog.

+As COSMOS2020 estimates stellar mass jointly with the photometric redshift, catastrophic failures to fit the photometric redshift for faint galaxies can bias our stellar mass, especially on the low end.
+To guard against this, we remove 39 galaxies which have a estimated photometric redshift $z_{\text{phot}} < 1$.
+These are mostly from VUDS, which has 26 galaxies meeting this criterion.

+We note that our sample includes 6 galaxies with $\log_{10}(M_* / \msun{}) < 8$, which is below the stellar mass completeness threshold quoted in \citet{weaver_2022_cosmos2020}.
 Since this is a comparatively small fraction of our sample, we do not remove it from the subsequent analysis.
 Also, because this is a \textit{cross}-correlation measurement, we do not need to correct for incompleteness in the lower-mass bins as is the case for auto-correlation measurements.

+The final size of our combined dataset is 1150 galaxies, from the original 1950 (non-unique) galaxies used in our per-survey analysis.
+We then split our aggregate galaxy sample (shown in Figure \ref{fig:split-gal-sample}) into three equally-sized stellar mass bins, at the 33rd and 66th percentiles which we refer to as the `low', `mid' and `high' stellar mass bins.
+These bins are separated at $\log_{10}(M_* / \msun{}) = 9.538$ and $\log_{10}(M_* / \msun{}) = 9.948$, such that the median log-stellar masses are $\mathrm{med}(\log_{10}(M_* / \msun{})) = [9.28, 9.74, 10.22]$ respectively.

+We note that the VUDS survey is over-represented in the lowest stellar-mass bin.
+Since these low-mass galaxies might be expected to be the faintest and thus have lower signal-to-noise, we need to guard against the possibility that the quality of the spectroscopic redshifts might be systematically lower in the low-mass bin.
+Checking the visual inspection flags in the VUDS DR2 (Tasca et al, in prep) sample, we find that galaxies flagged as `2' (75-85\% probability to be correct per \citealt{lefevre_2015_vuds}) --- the lowest quality we use --- are roughly equally distributed across the mass bins.
+We are thus confident that the quality of the spectroscopic redshifts are robust in VUDS even in the low-mass sample.